arestivo/replica/README.markdown

 		-d 	Directory where backups and log files will be created.
 		-s	Directory where source target can be found.
 Can be a remote location using ssh.
-If source is a remote location we can verify if contents have changed before executing the rsync command and a new directory will always be created.
+If source is a remote location we cannot verify if contents have changed before executing the rsync command and a new directory will always be created.
 			Default: current directory.